Pay Off Student Loans First or Credit Cards

 - Ease of catching up on past due balances

-- Long-term cost of the debt
+- The long-term cost of the debt

 - Total balances